harkishanpansuriya/Flutter_Interview_Questions/questions.md

 1. What is `Flutter` and Explain Flutter Inspector.
 Write features,Advantages and limitations?

    `Flutter` is a free, open-source software development kit (SDK) for building cross-platform mobile applications.
-It was created by Google and released in May 2017
+It was created by Google and released in May 2017.
+   Flutter is built using C, C++, Skia - 2D rendering engine, and Dart-object-oriented language.

    In the same manner, as with Native Android, the XML file allows us to view our app's blueprint and properties.
 There is a powerful tool called Flutter Inspector for Flutter applications that allows you to visualize the blueprint of your widgets and their properties.
 Using it, you can diagnose various layout issues and understand the current layout.

-   Flutter Inspector offers the following benefits:
+   **Flutter Inspector offers the following benefits:**
     - Select widget mode
     - Toggle platform
     - Show paint baselines